-You’ve probably seen the TV ads for Roundup, the popular pesticide/herbicide, with a Mr. All-American homeowner mowing down weeds like a destroyer who’s stepped out of the Wild West.
-That’s actually a pretty apt image because glyphosate, the active ingredient in Roundup, glyphosate, is in my opinion one of the most dangerous killers out there – of our health!
+You’ve probably seen the TV ads for Roundup, the popular pesticide/herbicide, with a Mr. All-American homeowner mowing down weeds like a killer who’s stepped out of the Wild West.
+That’s actually a pretty apt image because the active ingredient in Roundup, glyphosate, is in my opinion one of the most dangerous killers out there – of our health!

 3.)
 Glyphosate is an ‘antibiotic’ that messes with the microbiome.